wrwrwr/blackbox/README.md

 Alternatively, code an interface for your own problem according to the [specification][]!
-Both Python and C API has to be provided, but there are no requirements on the levels content or format, other than the interface can use them.
+Both Python and C API has to be provided, but there are no requirements on the levels content or format, other than that the interface can use them.

 The file and directory structure should look as follows: